aryanGupta-09/TankStarsGame/README.md

 # TankStars

-A PvP tank fighting game created in Java using LibGDX and Box2d.
+A PvP tank fighting game based on "Tank Stars" by Azur Games.

 ## Tech Stack